-Having adopted this rule, the Court went on to discuss its application to the case before it.
-The verdict sheet from Frederick County indicated that the Defendant was not liable because she did not breach the standard of care.
+Having adopted this rule, the Court discussed its application to the case before it.
+The verdict sheet from Frederick County showed that the Defendant was not liable because she did not breach the standard of care.
 At least based on the verdict sheet, the jury did not reach this outcome based on the contributory negligence defense.
 Since the jury apparently never addressed the contributory negligence issue, counsel for the Doctor contended that allowing the defense was a harmless error.
 But Plaintiff’s counsel argued that allowing the contributory negligence defense was highly prejudicial and ultimately influenced the verdict.
-Their argument was that allowing contributory negligence to play such a central role in Dr. Osbourne’s case, prejudice is established in spite of the jury having answered “no” to the question of primary negligence on a special verdict sheet.
+Their argument was that allowing contributory negligence to play such a central role in Dr. Osbourne’s case, prejudice is established despite the jury having answered “no” to the question of primary negligence on a special verdict sheet.

 Take-Home Message from Barbosa

 My partner and I were trying a case in Prince George’s County a few years back when everything was going right.
-The defense lawyer to play his expert’s videotaped testimony which included a ton of objectable questions that I did not think the judge would let into evidence.
+The defense lawyer to play his expert’s videotaped testimony which included a ton of objectionable questions that I did not think the judge would let into evidence.
 So I started making my arguments.
 In the middle, I stopped and said just let it all in.
-We were going to win the trial.
+We would win the trial.
 I knew it.
 (We got a $1 million verdict.)
 So why create an appellate issue?

-I think that is what happened here.
+I think that happened here.
 The defense lawyers probably had that jury.
-They did find the doctor was not negligent.
-But they could not resist putting up a defense that was clearly going to create an appellate issue.
+They found the doctor was not negligent.
+But they could not resist putting up a defense that would clearly create an appellate issue.
 And now they have to try the same case all over again.